Oldmopars/SW06-Sovol-Switchwire-Conversion/README.md

 May 9 2024
 I have updated the file.
 I have added the missing hardware and made some other changes.
 Please let me know if you find any issue with it.

+Feb 15 2025
+I made some major upgrades to the X and Z motor mounts.
+It is now using the original Voron Switchwire motor mounts.
+This makes maintenace much easier.
+Prior version was difficult to change belt tension, or any other work on the motors.
+Now it is much easier to work on.